SalwaSh/AI312-Lemmatization-Stemming-Tasks/README.md

 ## How to Run ⚙️

-1. Download the SentimentAnalysis.py file.
+1. Download the stemming.py and lemmatization.py files.
 ```
  git clone https://github.com/SalwaSh/AI312-Lemmatization-Stemming-Tasks.git
 ```